Get your super-collider ready, Spider-Man fans -- there are plenty of multi-dimensional stories left to tell in the Spider-Verse!

 The official Twitter account of the Oscar-winning animated film shared the news first, teasing on Thursday, "Something's up.
 Our Spidey sense is tingling."
 On Friday, they made the big announcement -- posting Miles Morales' signature Spidey graffiti tag, which flickered through the movie's various animation styles as "2022" appeared in the center.

 Back in July, Spider-Verse star Shameik Moore -- who voices Miles, aka Spider-Man, in the film -- told ET that he'd like the sequel to explore live-action possibilities.

-"Since we've established the Spider-Verse, I think it would be cool for us to go from animation to live action and back," he told ET after Hulu's presentation of Moore's new series, Wu-Tang: An American Saga, at the summer Television Critics Association press tour in Beverly Hills, California, on Friday.
+"Since we've established the Spider-Verse, I think it would be cool for us to go from animation to live-action and back," he told ET after Hulu's presentation of his new series, Wu-Tang: An American Saga, at the summer Television Critics Association press tour in Beverly Hills, California.

 "We're working on some things.
 It's exciting.
 There's a lot of opportunities that that door of the multiverse opened and fun ideas, and it's a whole crazy universe out there," Miller explained.

 After taking home the Oscar for Best Animated Feature Film this year, the duo also revealed that they'd like to dive deeper into Morales' Afro-Latino roots in the sequel.

 "We're really proud of this movie, and there’s a lot of great ideas for another one.
 But obviously, we’re really proud that Miles has Puerto Rican heritage," Lord said.
 "I'm Cuban-American and... we’re linked, so obviously that’s something that’s a really interesting dimension of the character that's left to be explored further."

 See more from the Spider-Verse masterminds in the video below.